 Punitive damages apply if the act that caused the severe injury was particularly egregious.

-Florida uses the comparative negligence standard, requiring all parties who share responsibility for causing the accident to have damages reduced by the percentage of fault they have, which is determined by a judge or jury based on evidence.
+Florida uses the modified comparative negligence standard, requiring all parties who share responsibility for causing the accident to have damages reduced by the percentage of fault they have, which is determined by a judge or jury based on evidence.
+If the plaintiff is found to be 51% or more at fault for their injuries, however, they are barred from recovery entirely.

 Negligence has four elements that must be proven to win the case: